devblackops/watchmen/docs/functions/Help-LogFile.md

 ## DESCRIPTION
 Specifies a LogFile notifier.
 This command accepts one parameter which is the path to a log file to either create or append to.

+This is not intended to be used anywhere but inside a 'Notifies' block inside a Watchmen file.
+Directly calling the 'EventLog' function outside of a
+'Notifies' block will throw an error.

 ## EXAMPLES

 ### Example 1